vbrazo/data-structures-archives/README.md

 If there are too many values in the same bucket, these values will be maintained in a height-balanced binary search tree instead.

 The average time complexity of both insertion and search is still `O(1)`.
-And the time complexity in the worst case is `O(logN)` for both insertion and search by using height-balanced BST.
+And the time complexity in the worst case is `O(log N)` for both insertion and search by using height-balanced BST.
 It is a trade-off between insertion and search.

 #### Scenario I - Provide more information